Skillet Moroccan Chicken with Tomatoes, Peaches, and Feta.

 5. Meanwhile, combine the tomatoes, basil, balsamic vinegar, and pistachios in a medium bowl.

-6. Spoon the sauce over the chicken, then top with peaches, feta, and any remaining pan sauce.
+6. Spoon the tomatoes over the chicken, then top with peaches, feta, and any remaining pan sauce.
 EAT.

 Calories based on one serving size